Zaki-1052/GPTPortal/README.md

   - Type your message in the text box.
   - Press Enter or click the Send button to submit.
 - **Starting a Voice Conversation**:
-  - Click the 🎤 microphone icon to activate voice input.
+  - Click the 🎤 microphone icon to activate *voice input*.
   - Speak your query or message, and toggle the button to end recording.
   - It will be processed by the *Whisper API* and seen in the input box.
-  - The model's response will be read back to you through a text-to-speech API.
+  - The model's response will be read back to you through a *text-to-speech API*.
 - **Uploading an Image**:
-  - Click the 📸 button to open the file selector.
+  - Click the 📸 button to open the *file selector*.
   - Choose an image file.
 It will be sent with your next message.
-    - **Important Update**: The Default model selector is now the more intelligent GPT-4 without vision.
+    - **Update (DEPRECATED)**: The Default model selector is now the more intelligent GPT-4 without vision.
       - If you would like to utilize the *Vision-Preview* model, which uses GPT-4-Turbo, as in ChatGPT, please fully read this page and the documentation.
       - Then, go to `server.js` in your preferred *Text Editor* and modify the "*model*" parameter to `gpt-4-vision-preview` as specified in the comments, which are there to guide you through the script and will be clearly marked.
+- **Model Selector**:
+  - Click on the "*Select a Model*" button at the top.
+  - Hover your cursor over the options to view *descriptions*.
+  - Choose your preference based on current use-case.
+    - If no Model is chosen, the Portal will *Default* to the *GPT-4* snapshot.
 - **Exporting Conversation**
   - Click the 📤 to export the *Conversation History*.
     - It will be an *HTML* document formatted in *Markdown*.